 WELCOME from our Chief Residents

-As the 2022-2023 Chief Residents of the University of Washington (UW) Physical Medicine and Rehabilitation (PM&R) Program, we wanted to give you all a warm welcome!
+As the 2023-2024 Chief Residents of the University of Washington (UW) Physical Medicine and Rehabilitation (PM&R) Program, we wanted to give you all a warm welcome!
 For over 50 years, the University of Washington has cultivated a premier residency program that trains excellent physiatrists and future leaders in the field.
-Our program is currently ranked #1 by reputation on Doximity and we are consistently ranked in the top 5 for best hospitals for rehabilitation by U.S. News & World Report.
+Our program is consistently ranked among the top by reputation on Doximity and our hospital in the top 5 for best hospitals for rehabilitation by U.S. News & World Report.

 We have extensive training opportunities and exposure to every aspect of rehabilitation medicine across different health care systems.
 Training sites include Harborview Medical Center (the only level 1 trauma center in the region), the University of Washington Medical Center, the Veterans Affairs Puget Sound, and Seattle Children’s Hospital.
 This hospital system serves individuals in the Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) region, exposing residents to a broad clinical patient population from diverse geographical, socioeconomic, and cultural backgrounds.